 PLM systems are often adopted by fashion consulting firms that manage multiple clients on a daily basis.
 These consulting firms work with a great amount of fashion data.
 And they need it to be not just well-organized, but also securely accessible for their clients.

 As a solution to this, some PLM platforms allow design teams to create separate folders for each client.
 These folders can be accessed only by those you give permission to.
 Some PLM systems also offer view-only options.
 So your clients can preview the tech pack without having the ability to edit anything in it.
 Similarly, you can give certain permissions to each team member.
 For example, you can select to grant different types of roles and permissions.
 Like setting an admin, editor, or a person who manages the costings or sourcing only.

 When switching to a new PLM platform, you want to make sure that all your design data will be safe.
 Check what security standards the new system sticks to.
 You also need to be able to access your work files from anywhere, anytime.
 A PLM system should offer data backup and recovery, and data encryption for security.

 Top-rated PLMs to consider for your business

 The fashion market offers many PLM options to choose from, and we understand that it can be challenging to decide where to start.
 Below are three PLM solutions that represent a variety of price points and features.
-For the full list of fashion PLM systems, check our post about the best PLM software for fashion in 2022.
+For the full list of fashion PLM systems, check out our post about the best PLM software for fashion in 2023.

 Techpacker is very affordable for small teams, the basic plan starts at $45 per user per month.